 Not that having things is bad, but whether you live in two countries or one, if you hear yourself saying no to spending time with the people you care about because you have to clean the garage, it’s time to take a look at whether you own your things or they own you.

 In our work lives we had to learn about prioritizing and discarding non-essential activities in order to be better at our jobs.
-We either learned how to be efficient or our bosses sent us to workshops and conferences that taught us.
+We either learned how to be efficient or our bosses sent us to workshops and conferences that taught us how to be.
 One exercise I remember from one such productivity class is to take the tasks you have to do and give each task a 1,2 or 3 ranking.
 Then throw away the threes.
 You can apply that to possessions too.

-Nothing forces this issue of prioritizing and paring down to the ones, twos and threes like living in two countries.
-When you have to put things into storage twice a year, you see them differently.
+Nothing forces this issue of prioritizing and paring down to the ones and twos like living in two countries.
+When you have to put things into storage every time you go abroad, you see them differently.
 How many times do you want to pack and move that pair of roller-blades you haven't used in 15 years?
 (Another idea from a couple I know is to take pictures of what's in the box if the item triggers a sweet memory).

-For me, the most radical decision I made in order to simplify my life enough to live in two countries was getting rid of my car.
+For me, the most radical decision I made in order to live in two countries was getting rid of my car.
 If you live in a city with Lyft, Uber and maybe a little public transportation, you absolutely don’t want to worry about owning a car if you live most the year in another country.

 In addition to being chauffeured around by some really fascinating people, not having a car means I don’t have to worry about parking tickets, parking places downtown, car maintenance or having all the tags and permits.
 Not having a car has simplified my life substantially.